IE-555/HW7-API-LLIN38_XUANYULU_QXIAO2/README.md

 ## Explanation of the Code

 The code, `HW7_NYC_MTA_API.ipynb`, begins by importing necessary Python packages:
+- Please refer to section **How to Run the Code** for instructions on package installation
+- os and underground packages are necessary for using MTA API
 - Use a "magic command" to specify how we want our plots displayed
 - %matplotlib notebook show the dynamic/interactive plot